Alluxio/alluxio/docs/en/operation/Journal.md

 However, UFS journal depends on Zookeeper, which similarly only supports `floor(#zookeeper_nodes / 2)` failures.
 - **Journal Storage Type:**
-When using a single Alluxio master, UFS journal can be a local storage;
+When using a single Alluxio master, UFS journal can be local storage;
-when using multiple Alluxio masters for HA mode, this UFS storage must be shared among masters for read and write access.
+when using multiple Alluxio masters for HA mode, this UFS storage must be shared among masters with reading and writing access.
 To get reasonable performance, the UFS journal requires a UFS that supports fast streaming writes, such as HDFS or NFS.
-In contrast, S3 is not recommended for UFS journal.
+In contrast, S3 is not recommended for the UFS journal.

 ## Configuring UFS Journal

 The most important configuration value to set for the journal is `alluxio.master.journal.folder`.
 This must be set to a filesystem folder that is available to all masters.
-In single-master mode, a local filesystem path may be used for simplicity.
+In single-master mode, use a local filesystem path for simplicity.
 With multiple masters distributed across different machines, the folder must be in a distributed system where all masters can access it.
 The journal folder should be in a filesystem that supports flush such as HDFS or NFS.
 It is not recommended to put the journal in an object store like S3.
 With an object store, every